Skip to Content

 Please contact me for any template use beyond creating these for personal or school use (not to be used for material gain, or sold in any way).*

-This owl craft printable template is for wings, beak, feet, eyes, and “eyebrows”/ears.
+This owl craft printable template is just some basic shapes for wings, beak, feet, eyes, and “eyebrows”/ears.
 I recommend printing it out on a thicker card stock, then cut out the shape (on the card stock) with scissors.

 Then it’s easy to place the shape cut out on top of your desired color of felt and trace around it.
 Use that traced line to cut the shapes out of the felt (colored paper instead of felt works too).